catrincm/personal-website/content/publication/2025-choosing/index.md

 "

 # Summary.
 An optional shortened abstract.
 summary: "What happens when we use a decision theory to judge itself?
-Theories that diverge from Expected Utility Theory typically still recommend that using EUT, thus undermining themselves. "
+Theories that diverge from Expected Utility Theory often recommend using EUT, thus undermining themselves. "

 #Feel free to add others
 tags: